 The Legal 500 United States (2012)

-Andrew Tauber is co-leader of Mayer Brown’s Supreme Court & Appellate practice.
-With substantial experience in matters of federal preemption, he devotes much of his practice to cases involving the medical-device and railroad industries, but has successfully briefed and argued a wide variety of cases for a wide variety of clients on issues as diverse as second-hand asbestos claims, the proper measure of damages in product-liability cases, ERISA liability for post-divestment benefit claims, attorney-client privilege, antitrust liability for pre-bankruptcy conduct, and First Amendment protections for commercial speech.
+With substantial experience in matters of federal preemption, Andy devotes much of his practice to cases involving the medical-device and railroad industries, but has successfully briefed and argued a wide variety of cases for a wide variety of clients on issues as diverse as federal jurisdiction in product-liability cases, second-hand asbestos claims, attorney-client privilege, antitrust liability for pre-bankruptcy conduct, and First Amendment protections for commercial speech.

 A co-author of the treatise Federal Appellate Practice, Andy regularly represents clients in the US Supreme Court, the various US Courts of Appeals, and state appellate courts throughout the country.